-It may seem obvious that we should take better care of ourselves, and yet for many of us it isn’t a top priority for many of us, especially with so many other needs competing for our time and dollars.
-The Act makes taking advantage of preventive services, such as screenings, vaccinations, and counseling more appealing and affordable by eliminating deductibles, co-pays, and co-insurance for employer-sponsored health plans or individual health insurance policies created after September 23, 2010, including preventive services specifically for children and pregnant women.
-However, some plans may charge you for out-of-network providers and office visits.
+It also calls for making preventive services, such as screenings, vaccinations, and counseling, more accessible and affordable by eliminating deductibles, co-pays, and co-insurance for employer-sponsored health plans or individual health insurance policies created after September 23, 2010, including preventive services specifically for children and pregnant women.
+Keep in mind, however, that some plans may charge for out-of-network providers and office visits.

 You’ll make the most of your coverage if you work with your doctor to develop a wellness plan that includes the appropriate preventive services for you based on your age, gender, and risk factors.
 If you have questions about what is and isn’t covered under your plan, call your plan administrator.
-If that doesn’t work, try your state insurance department.
+If you need more information you can also contact your state insurance department.

-Here are some of the preventive services that may be available to you depending on your plan (for a comprehensive list click here:
+The following preventive services may be available to you depending on your plan.
+For a comprehensive list click here).

 - Blood pressure, diabetes, and cholesterol tests